fatimajamali81/azure-devops-cicd-pipelines/README.md

     ```
 2. Navigate to the desired pipeline directory and follow the instructions in the `README.md` file for setting up and using the pipeline.

+## Additional information
+I am planning to add more pipelines to this repo in future, Keep an eye out for updates!

 ## License
 This project is licensed under the MIT License.